 15 precautions to take to prepare for an earthquake

-It might start as a disconcerting feeling.
-You might feel slightly off balance or detect an unusual rumbling.
+It might start as a disconcerting sensation of being slightly off-balance or the detection of an unusual rumbling.
 You might notice your pets acting erratically.
-Suddenly, it seems like the whole world is shaking: books fall off shelves, furniture topples, windows shatter.
+Suddenly, it seems like the whole world is shaking: Books fall off shelves, furniture topples, windows shatter.
 Before you know it, the earthquake is over—leaving only destruction and devastation in its wake.

 #1.
 Make an emergency plan

 Every person should have an emergency plan ready to go no matter where you live or what kind of natural disaster you’re most worried about.
 Sign up for emergency alerts and warnings in your area, decide where you will seek shelter, learn your evacuation route, and figure out how you will communicate with other members of your household in an emergency.

 Every household should also have an emergency supply kit and go bags prepared for each person.
 That way, no matter what happens, you’ll have everything you need to survive a disaster.

 When you feel an earthquake, you immediately need to drop, cover, and hold.
 Drop down onto your hands and knees, crawl to shelter under a sturdy desk or table, and hold onto your shelter.

 #4.
 Teach everyone how to signal for help

 Taking cover under a strong table or desk could prevent you from getting hurt, but you might still be trapped underneath all kinds of debris.
 Practice signalling for help by knocking loudly or whistling so you can call out to rescuers in case you need assistance.

 #5.
 Learn basic first aid